wcfjeffrey/jeffreywoo-taxstructure-ai-model/README.md

 5. Export your structure to PDF, PNG, or save it in **My Structures** for future use.

 ## ⚖️ Disclaimer
-This application provides AI-driven insights for **educational and professional support** only.
+**JeffreyWooTaxStructure** provides AI-driven insights for **educational and professional support** only.
 It does not replace formal tax, legal, or financial advice.
 Users should consult qualified advisors before implementing any tax structures in practice.

 ## Run Locally